Atnia Card Game Rules Document

 Channel System

-• During the draw phase, your channeled cards will be recycled
+• During the draw phase, your channeled cards will be recycled into your deck.
+They are not lost permanently, only for the duration of the round.

 Round Phases